ksrivastava1/Personal-Website/content/authors/admin/_index.md

-I was born in Kolkata, India - a city rich in history and culture with bustling streets and great food - and lived there until I moved to the calmer lands of Illinois, where I got my BSc in Math at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+I was born in Kolkata, India - a city rich in history and culture with bustling streets and great food - and lived there until I moved to the calmer lands of Illinois, where I got my BSc in Mathematics at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 I also spent a semester at the [Independent University of Moscow](https://ium.mccme.ru/english/) as a part of the [Math in Moscow](https://mathinmoscow.org/) study abroad program.